 We are committed to growing Giants both at the elite level and at the grassroots level.

-Michael Fitchett has also been recruited by the Basketball Development Nelson Trust into a full year development role.
-This role will involve provision of coaching, mentoring and educational and basketball goal setting to our top young basketballers, as well as coach development.
+As well as coaching the NBS Nelson Giants, Michael Fitchett is employed by the Basketball Development Nelson Trust in a full year development role.
+This role involves of coaching, mentoring and educational and basketball goal setting to our top young basketballers, as well as coach development.

 Having benefited from extensive one on one coaching with Nenad Vucinic as a junior player, and having coached and managed the Breakers Academy in Auckland, Mike is passionate about providing a development pathway in Nelson for both players and coaches.
 He has seen how the Breakers developed a generation of basketball talent by promoting participation and supporting top players through the Academy programme.
 He is pleased to bring this experience to Nelson and provide the foundation for success for years to come.